 The old town, which spills down a hill, higgly-piggly streets whose buildings prop one another up with spanning arches.
 It seems to be filled with vibrant and friendly citizens, happy enough to have outdoor plumbing running down the outside of stone walls everywhere.
 The effect fits well with bed sheets and garments hanging way up there, in various degrees of dryness.

 You will want to stop at a table and enjoy a glass of local wine.
-So, do it.
+Do it.

 Difficult choices, several of them, to be made for how the time will be best spent here.
 In the cozy B&B room?
 Picnicking at the beach?